syntactician/SNaPP/Manual/CIPI_F15_Protocol.md

 #### At the beginning of each week, check to ensure that:

-1. There are plenty of consent forms in the organizer in the Data Cave.
+1. there are plenty of consent forms and compensation receipt forms in the organizer in the Data Cave.
 If there are not, print new ones.
-2. There are both hand and surface wipes, and both EDA and ECG electrodes.
-Be proactive so we have ample warning to restock.
+2. there are enough of both hand and surface wipes, both EDA and ECG electrodes, and 10 dollar bills.
+Be proactive in alerting Professor Settle and John so we have ample warning to restock.
-3. Check the water levels in tanks of the kitchen sink.
+3. there is enough water in the kitchen sink.
 To refill the tank, use the funnel at the water fountain.
-When the used water is near full, dispose of it in the bathroom.
+When the used water is near the full line, dispose of it in the bathroom.

 #### Always be aware: